The Best Things To Do in Downtown Manhattan

 In the morning you will see people doing Tai Chi to fuel up for the day.
 In the afternoon there are mainly fortunetellers and people who play cards.
 During the warmer months, Columbus Park becomes a popular place to escape the tumultuous Chinatown.

-Add to myNY added18 Comedy Cellar
+Add to myNY added -

 The Comedy Cellar is a Manhattan comedy club where many of New York’s top comedians perform.
 It was founded in 1982 by the then stand-up comedian and the current TV writer and producer, Bill Grundfest.
 A show consists of five to seven comics, each lasting about 20 minutes.
 The club isn’t just exclusive to two New Yorkers.
 Notable comedians have also performed here such as Chris Rock, Dave Chapelle, Kevin Hart and Aziz Ansari.